Federal officials: Prison cellphone jamming test a success

 Prisons officials have for years spoken about the dangers cellphones pose in the hands of inmates, who can use them to continue their criminal endeavors behind bars.
 Wireless industry groups oppose jamming, saying it can interfere with legal cell signals nearby.

-Officials say they’re using the data for more evaluation to develop recommendations for future plans.
+Officials say they’ll use the data to further evaluate jamming and develop recommendations for future plans.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.